mohithbuilds/portfolio/README.md

 # Mohith's Portfolio

 Hi!
 This is a [TurboRepo](https://turbo.build/) containing my portfolio website.
-It contains two apps, the 'portfolio' and 'sanity'.
-The 'portfolio' app is a SvelteKit project that serves as the frontend of the website.
-The 'sanity' app is a Sanity Studio project that serves as the backend of the website and acts as a CMS.
+It contains the 'portfolio' app, which is a SvelteKit project.
+The website uses markdown files for content management instead of a traditional CMS.

 ## Getting started